Dale Ford: Political philosophy

 He is pro-life.
 Fiscally, he says that he is interested in increasing the state budget tremendously for education, emergency preparedness, law enforcement, health care, and welfare.
 He is also for increasing taxes on alcohol and tobacco.
 He also seeks a tax on internet sales.
 He supports the limits of contributions that can be given to candidates, though many claim that this goes against 1st Amendment rights and is a protection for incumbents.
 He hopes to end “working the polls” by candidates and their workers.
 He supports increased pensions for law enforcement officers.
 He is a supporter of hate-crime laws.
 He is for nationalized education and against school choice.
 He supports minimum wage increases.
 He supports strong gun laws.

 Rep. Ford has worked closely with Tennessee's governor, Governor Phil Bredesen.
 He has worked on water and road issues.
 He works closely with the elderly and with veterans.

 He received an 'A' rating from the NRA, despite his support for strong gun control laws He also signed the Americans for Tax Reform Pledge to 'oppose and vote against all efforts to increase taxes'; however, he supports increasing the state budget and increasing taxes on alcohol, tobacco, and internet sales.
 He voted in committee to increase taxes on cigarettes (which is a disregard of his pledge against all tax increases).

 Personal life

 He lives in Jonesborough with his wife Joyce.
-He has 5 children.
+He has 5 children, Brian, David, Susan, Donna & Andy.
 He is an Army veteran.

-He is a member the Hawthorne Church of the Brethren located in Johnson City, Tennessee, near Austin Springs.
+He is a member the New Hope Church.